httpwg/http-extensions/draft-ietf-httpbis-rfc6265bis.md

     request's current url's origin.

-2. The target's URI's origin is same-site with the request's client's "site for cookies" (which is an origin), or if the request has no client.
+2. The target's URI's origin is same-site with the request's client's "site for cookies" (which is an origin), or if the request has no client or the request's client is null.

 The request is otherwise "cross-site".